 The BSc.
-(Hons) Pharmacology and Physiology course has been designed to enable students to:
+(Hons) Pharmacology and Pharmacology course has been designed to enable students to:

-- Acquire broad understanding of normal and abnormal physiological function, including the biology of representative disease states. - Become proficient in explaining and applying information regarding the mode of therapeutic action, undesirable and toxic effects, absorption, distribution and elimination of exemplar drugs. - Develop problem solving skills and research strategies necessary for the evaluation, critical appraisal and systematic review of pharmacology and physiology. - Confidently use and proficiently apply a broad range of appropriate transferable laboratory skills. - Communicate effectively, using a broad range of verbal, written and information technology based media. - Prepare for a professional career or postgraduate study in related practical and theoretical disciplines.
+- acquire broad understanding of normal and abnormal physiological function, including the biology of representative disease states. - become proficient in explaining and applying information regarding the mode of therapeutic action, undesirable and toxic effects, absorption, distribution and elimination of exemplar drugs. - develop problem solving skills and research strategies necessary for the evaluation, critical appraisal and systematic review of pharmacology. - confidently use and proficiently apply a broad range of appropriate transferable laboratory skills. - communicate effectively, using a broad range of verbal, written and information technology based media. - prepare for postgraduate study in related practical and theoretical disciplines.